reframe-hpc/reframe/docs/tutorial.rst

 - The :attr:`~config.logging.handlers_perflog.format` specifies how the log record will be formatted.
   Each placeholder of the form ``%(placeholder)s`` is replaced by the actual value during runtime.
   All placeholders starting with ``check_`` refer to test attributes.
-  You can check the complete list of supported placeholders in the configuration `reference guide <config_reference.html#config.logging.handlers.format>`__.
+  You can check the complete list of supported placeholders in the configuration :attr:`reference guide <config.logging.handlers.format>`.
   In this particular example, we will log only the test result, the (formatted) completion time, the list of nodes where the test was run and the obtained values of the test's performance variables.
 - The :attr:`~config.logging.handlers_perflog.format_perfvars` specifies how the performance values (the ``%(check_perfvalues)s`` placeholder) will be formatted.
   In this case, we will only log the obtained value and its unit.